Centre for Socio-economic and Environmental Studies

 The Centre for Socio-economic and Environmental Studies (CSES), founded in 1996, is an independent, non-profit, research institute based at Kochi, Kerala, India.

-Overview

-The centre works to fill the gap between the academic world on the one hand and the policy makers, opinion shapers and the general public on the other through its research, training programs, conferences, workshops, public lectures and publications.
-CSES has been associating with other research institutions, central, state and local governments and developmental agencies to conduct a wide range of research studies, projects and activities.
-The centre is engaged in situational analysis, evaluation studies, need assessment studies, knowledge attitude and practice (KAP) studies, participatory rural appraisal (PRA), project monitoring and geographic information system (GIS)-based planning.
-The centre has also conducted several multi-locational studies, including large-scale sample surveys all over South India.

 Key research areas

 The centre has made significant contributions in the following priority areas:

 Governance and public service delivery

 A major area of interest of CSES is how services are delivered to the general public by government agencies.
 From time to time, CSES has looked into service delivery of various public agencies, including government schools, health care facilities, anganwadis, welfare institutions, local governments and government offices.
 Through this research, CSES has identified service delivery parameters important to the citizens and developed performance indicators across these parameters that facilitate evaluation over time.
 Most of these studies are commissioned by various Government agencies including the Modernising Government Program (MGP), Kerala Local Government Service Delivery Project (KLGSDP) and the Administrative Reforms Commission (ARC) of the Government of Kerala.
-The studies on water governance conducted for the World Bank and Jalanidhi focused on the sustainability of small water supply schemes.
+The studies on water governance conducted for the World Bank and Jalanidhi.